-Cost of sales
+Cost of sales and distribution

 The Corporation holds the majority of its land as inventory and as such the value of any inventory sold during the year is recorded in the Statement of comprehensive income as cost of sales.
 Any other costs related to the sale of the inventory including legal fees and marketing are recorded as site disposal costs.
 The cost of sales varies each year depending on the carrying value of assets disposed and the number of sites sold or dedicated.
-The cost of sales in 2023 is higher than 2022 due to there being more site disposals compared to the 2022 year.
+The cost of inventory sales in 2024 is lower than 2023 due to there being less site disposals compared to the 2023 year.
+Cost of inventory distribution in 2024 was aligned to 2023 as assets dedicated to councils were similar across both financial years.